33Nuggets/notes/mysql/README.md

-# Collections of SQL Tricks
+# MySQL/MariaDB Tricks

-[mysql] select last 5 records of each id
+select last 5 records of each id
 ```mysql
 WITH ranked_messages AS (
   SELECT m.*, ROW_NUMBER() OVER (PARTITION BY id ORDER BY datetime_col DESC) AS rn